Pillar 3 Disclosures

 Introduction

-Nugenis Financial Planning ("Nugenis") is authorised and regulated by the Financial Conduct Authority (FCA) and provides both financial advice and investment model portfolio manager services.
+Nugenis Financial Planning ("Nugenis") is a trading name of IWP Financial Planning Ltd which is authorised and regulated by the Financial Conduct Authority (FCA Reference 441359).
+Nugenis provides both financial advice and investment model portfolio manager services.
 As a model portfolio manager Nugenis is subject to the capital adequacy rules set out in the FCA’s MIFIDPRU sourcebook (Prudential Sourcebook for Banks, Building Societies and Investment Firms).
 The Capital Requirement Directive (CRD) of the European Union established the regulatory capital framework for which FCA regulated firms must comply with and sets out the amount and nature of capital they must maintain.
 The FCA framework consists of three “pillars”:

 • Pillar 1 sets out the minimum capital firms must maintain to cover its credit, market and operational risks;